soyjubilado/AdventOfCode/2024/README.md

   - Part 1 went by fast, but Part 2 stumped me with the implementation.
     The algorithm is spelled out in the problem statement.

+    I probably optimized this solution more than necessary.
+It keeps an updated index of the leftmost space of size N, whereas it propbably would have been fine to just look for a big enough space every time I wanted to move a file.

+### Day 11

+  - The simplicity of the solution belies the effort put into it.

+    Part 1 was super straightforward.
+I did it before bed last night.
+    Part 2 was just 75 interations instead of 25.
+This wasn't going to work.
+I didn't calculate how big that array was going to be, but things got quite slow around 35 to 40 iterations.

+    I did realize upon waking up that the trick was going to involve not writing out the whole solution, but just counting how large it was going to be.